 Member firms should be prepared to adapt to evolving threats to their compliance programs, not just from manipulative trading, but from other areas of potential abuse.

 FINRA appears poised to increase its focus on both trade surveillance and financial crimes more generally; therefore, member firms should proactively review their systems of internal controls to ensure they are “reasonably designed” to respond to increased threats from money laundering, cybersecurity, fraud and manipulative trading.

-In response, firms will increasingly have to take holistic approach to compliance, as red flags for potential violative conduct may be better detected in other business units’ compliance processes – for example trade surveillance may be in a better positive to escalate manipulative conduct in micro-cap securities to the BSA/AML compliance teams; and coordination and data sharing in these investigations will be paramount.
+In response, firms will increasingly have to take a holistic approach to compliance, as red flags for potential violative conduct may be better detected in other business units’ compliance processes – for example, trade surveillance may be in a better position to escalate manipulative conduct in micro-cap securities to the BSA/AML compliance teams; and coordination and data sharing in these investigations will be paramount.

 Firms with a traditionally siloed approach to suspicious activity monitoring across trading, fraud, money laundering, sanctions and cybersecurity should migrate to a more integrated approach to avoid missing the potential correlation and interconnections between varying criminal threats.
 Examples of this evolutionary process might include: implementing a surveillance & monitoring Target Operating Model; creating an integrated center of excellence across the various surveillance functions; combining separate workflows to create a single case management workflow; and where possible, designing and implementing integrated controls.